 |Medium-Well||140° F||150° F / 66°C|

 - Don't rely on cook times.
-Rely on internal temperature with an instant-read probe thermometer (affiliate).
+Rely on internal temperature with an instant-read probe thermometer.

 - The pull temperature is 10 degrees Fahrenheit below the final target temperature.

-- The chart shows target temps and not a range, so feel free to vary by +/- 5 degrees to make it perfectly to your liking.
+- The chart shows target temps and not a range, so feel free to vary by +/- 5 degrees to make it to your preference.